reinhart1010/nix/docs/en/linux/rename.md

 # rename

 Rename multiple files.
-NOTE: this page refers to the command from the `util-linux` package.
+Note: this page refers to the command from the `util-linux` package.
 For the Perl version, see `file-rename` or `perl-rename`.
 Warning: This command has no safeguards and will overwrite files without prompting.
 More information: <https://manned.org/rename>.